CHiPs: Production

 According to a 1998 TV Guide article, show creator Rick Rosner was a reserve deputy with the Los Angeles County Sheriff's Department.
 During a coffee break on an evening patrol shift in the mid-1970s he saw two young CHP officers on motorcycles which gave him the idea for this series.
-He later created 240-Robert, which seemed like a hybrid of CHiPs and Emergency!.
+He later created 240-Robert, which contained elements of both of CHiPs and Emergency!.
 Episodes occasionally mention Jon Baker's service in Vietnam.
 This makes his character one of the earliest regular (and one of the more positive) portrayals of a Vietnam veteran on television.
 Larry Wilcox himself served 13 months in Vietnam as a Marine artilleryman.

 Production made use of freeways in the Los Angeles area that had been recently completed but were not yet opened to the public.
 For season 1, the intersection of Interstate 210 and California State Route 2 in La Canada Flintridge was used often (along with a short stretch of Highway 2).
 For season 2, a section of Interstate 210 five miles to the west in La Crescenta, California, was used, until it too was opened to the public.
 For seasons 3 –5, the filming location was moved another 10 miles to the west, to the intersection of the Interstate 210 and California State Route 118 in Sylmar, California.
 When that section of freeway was finally opened, production shifted again to a short section of the 710 Long Beach Freeway in Long Beach, California, as well as a long stretch of Pershing Drive, near Los Angeles International Airport.
 The only time production moved out of Los Angeles was for the episode Drive, Lady, Drive and used the Riverside International Raceway in Moreno Valley for the racing scenes.

-In addition to the freeways, the series often filmed on the actual streets of Culver City, California.
-Moving Violation (season 1 episode 4) filmed right across the street from MGM studios at the corner of Madison and Culver Blvd.
-Return of the Turks (season 2 episode 10) was filmed on Washington Blvd opposite The Culver Studios and in front of The Culver Hotel.